FAQ

 git shadow commit -m "[MEMORY] AI context for auth module"

-[MEMORY] commits are never cherry-picked during publish.
+[MEMORY] commits are never cherry-picked during feature publish.
 Use them for AI memory files, local environment changes, or personal scripts.

-Is git-shadow compatible with rebase-based workflows?
+Is git shadow compatible with rebase-based workflows?

 Why not just use .gitignore or git stash?

 .gitignore only works for untracked files, not code-level comments inside tracked files. git stash is temporary and has no history.
 Neither provides a persistent, versioned, searchable local layer that stays synchronized with your feature work.
-That’s the gap git-shadow fills.
+That’s the gap git shadow fills.

-Is git-shadow stable enough for daily use?
+Is git shadow stable enough for daily use?